saasbook/hw-rails-intro/README.md

 checked don't appear in the `params` hash at all).

-Regarding (ii), you'll probably end up replacing `Movie.all` in the controller method with `Movie.find`, which has various options to help you restrict the database query.
+Regarding (ii), you'll probably end up replacing `Movie.all` in the controller method with `Movie.where`, which has various options to help you restrict the database query.

 ## IMPORTANT for grading purposes